-- 3) Technical Training during the First Three Years.
-The OSH Division and the OSHA Training Institute's (OTI) flexible yet structured approach to the curriculum meets the needs of CSHOs with highly diverse academic backgrounds and experiences.
-Supervisors and managers are encouraged to incorporate their office's training priorities into the CSHO's training program.
+In addition, the OSH Division and OTI flexible yet structured approach to the curriculum meets the needs of CSHOs with highly diverse academic backgrounds and experiences.
+Supervisors and managers are encouraged to incorporate their office's safety and health training priorities into the CSHO's training program.
 For example, the needs of the district may dictate that new CSHOs receive technical training in industrial noise or machine guarding within their first year.
-The OSH Division and the OTI training programs offer district supervisors the opportunity to incorporate up to four additional technical courses at any time during the CSHO's initial three year training plan provided the CSHO has completed the #100 (or the OTI equivalent #1000) Initial Compliance and one of the standards courses, #105 or #125 (or the OTI equivalent #1050 or #1250).
-Selection of the technical courses to be attended and determination of the sequencing and priority are at the bureau chief's discretion. - 4) Professional Certification.
-Adherence to this OPN articulates a progression of training requirements for the first three-year period of a CSHO's career which supports the pursuit of professional certification and encourages CSHOs to strive for the recognition that such certification provides.
-Since courses are designed to support the OSH Division's mission, there may not always be a one-to-one correlation between the OPN technical course and the competencies required to achieve certification.
-Correlation of the courses in this OPN to professional certification can be found in Appendix D of this instruction.
+Other needs of the OSH Division may include providing CSHOs with technical training required in OSHA directives (e.g. Process Safety Management (PSM) training for PSM Team Leaders and Members).
+Phases 1 and 2 of the training program can overlap, allowing the district supervisor to incorporate four technical courses as needed during the CSHO's first five years, provided that the CSHO has completed both the #100 (or the OTI equivalent #1000) Initial Compliance and one of the standards courses, #105 or #125 (or the OTI equivalent #1050 or #1250).
+Selection of the technical courses to be attended and determination of the sequencing and priority are at the bureau chief's discretion.